 “Today, I can announce that the United States will join the global initiative in which these industries, governments and civil society, all work together for greater transparency so that taxpayers receive every dollar they’re due from the extraction of natural resources.”

-A multi-stakeholder group (MSG) of civil society, government and industry actors cooperates in the design and implementation of the USEITI.
-The PWYP-US secretariat and coalition members, including the Project on Government Oversight, Global Witness, and Oxfam America are actively engaged in the USEITI MSG.
+The Department of the Interior oversees USEITI implementation.
+A multi-stakeholder group (MSG) of civil society, government, and industry actors cooperate in the design and implementation of the USEITI.
+The PWYP-US secretariat and coalition members, including the Project on Government Oversight, Global Witness, and Oxfam America are actively engaged on the USEITI MSG.

 In March 2014, the US was recognized as an EITI candidate country.
 The first USEITI report was published in December 2015; the second USEITI report was published in November 2016.
 These reports include revenues, production data, employment figures, profiles of communities where resource extraction takes place, and a wealth of additional information about the extractives sector in the United States.
 Information about the US extractive sector can also be found through the interactive USEITI Data Portal.